khiav223577/active_model_cachers/README.md

 ## Compare with [identity_cache](https://github.com/Shopify/identity_cache)

-`active_model_cachers` allows you to specify what to cache and when to expire those caches.
-So that you could cache raw sql query results, time-consuming methods, responses of requests, and so on.
-It also supports AR associations / attibutes (has_many, has_one, belongs_to) and secondary indexes.
+`active_model_cachers` allows you to specify what to cache and when to expire those caches, so that you can cache raw sql query results, time-consuming methods, responses of requests, and so on.
+It also supports AR associations/attibutes (has_many, has_one, belongs_to) and secondary indexes.

 `identity_cache` focuses on AR, and doesn't have the flexibility to specify the query.
-It has more features for caching AR associations / attibutes, such as caching attibutes by multiple keys, embedding associations to load data in one fetch, non-unique secondary indexes, and caching polymorphic associations, etc.
+For caching AR associations/attibutes, `identity_cache` has more features, such as caching attibutes by multiple keys, embedding associations to load data in one fetch, non-unique secondary indexes, and caching polymorphic associations.

-There is also a difference worths mentioning, `active_model_cachers` encapsulates methods to `cacher`, while `identity_cache` adds a number of `fetch_*` method to `AR` directly.
-Therefore, it's more possible to have method name collision.
+Another important difference is that `active_model_cachers` encapsulates methods to `cacher`, while `identity_cache` adds a number of `fetch_*` method to `AR` directly, therefore it's more possible to have method name collision when using `identity_cache`.

 ## Installation

-Add this line to your application's Gemfile:
+To install active_model_cachers, add this line to your application's Gemfile:

 ```ruby
 gem 'active_model_cachers'
 ```

-And then execute:
+Then execute:

     $ bundle

-Or install it yourself as:
+Or install it yourself by executing:

     $ gem install active_model_cachers